MichaelPalmer1/scoutr/README.md

 A simple way to put an API in front of a DynamoDB backend.

-A Golang implementation will be released shortly by [MichaelPalmer1](https://github.com/michaelpalmer1).
+A Golang implementation is available at https://github.com/MichaelPalmer1/scoutr-go.

 ## Sample implementation